AAEA132/informal_to_formal/README.md

 | Word | Transformer | 46.59% | 58.10% |

 > These are the **best test-set results** obtained among all model checkpoints (for each tokenization + model type).
-> In each tokenization folder/notebook, you can find additional models saved by best validation loss and best validation CER, covering evaluation results for training, validation, and test sets.
+> In each tokenization folder/notebook, you can find additional models saved by best validation loss and best validation CER, covering evaluation results for training, validation and test sets.

 ✅ **Best performing models:**
 - **Char-level Transformer** (lowest CER/WER overall)